Acetolyne/portapack-carnage/docs/developer_notes.md

 #include "string_format.hpp"

-hex2int(char *hex)  //Converts a hex string into the int decimal value
+hex2int(char *hex)  //Converts a hex string into the int decimal value oct2dec(int *oct)  //Converts an octal to a decimal value
 ```

 ## A NOTE ABOUT UI FIELDS